Who Murdered Maeve From Maynooth?

 - Accessibility – this is a generally flat route, with little in the way of gradient and no steps.

-- Refreshments – there is quite a good lunch-time restaurant in Brownlow House.
-There are other options in the town.
+- Refreshments – there is quite a good lunch-time restaurant in Brownlow House; other options in the town.

-- NOTE: Brownlow House is closed Sundays and Mondays, so if doing the Lurgan Whodunit Hunt on these days you’d have to use at least one of your clue helps (and possibly all depending on if the gates are open or not).
-Thus it’s ideally best to do it on one of the other days of the week.
+- NOTE: Brownlow House is closed Sundays and Mondays, so if doing the Lurgan Whodunit Hunt on these days you’d have to use at least one clue help (and possibly if the House gates are closed).
+Thus it’s preferable to do it on one of the other days of the week.

 To purchase this Whodunit Hunt with credit / debit / Amex card please click here.